Discrete holography and density of states in the crossover from hyperbolic to Euclidean lattices: Hyperbolic-to-Euclidean crossover

 where $\bar{\delta}(E)$ is a sufficiently regularized $\delta$-function.
 We choose $\bar{\delta}(E)=1$ if $-\frac{\delta E}{2}\leq E<\frac{\delta E}{2}$ and $\bar{\delta}(E)=0$ otherwise, with $\delta E=0.1$, and confirm that reasonable variations in the width $\delta E$ do not alter the result qualitatively.
 The DOS is normalized such that $\int \mbox{d}E\ D(E)=1$.
 For the flakes considered here, the DOS is nonzero only in the interval $E\in[-3,3]$ and the function is symmetric, $D(E)=D(-E)$, if and only if the graph is bipartite.

 The DOS on an infinitely extended $\{p,q\}$ lattice is a mathematically well-defined object and can be computed for Euclidean and hyperbolic lattices.
 However, for hyperbolic lattices the result does not agree with the ${N\to \infty}$ limit of Eq.~(\ref{dos3}) computed for finite flakes, since for any number of sites $N$, a macroscopic fraction of $\mathcal{O}(N)$ sites resides at the boundary.
-For instance, for pure $\{8,3\}$ and $\{7,3\}$ flakes, the portion of boundary sites is $0.73N$ and $0.62N$.
+For instance, for pure $\{8,3\}$ and $\{7,3\}$ flakes, the portion of boundary sites is $0.73N$ and $0.62N$, respectively.
 These boundary sites contribute to the DOS and make it deviate from the limit of a boundary-free, infinitely extended lattice.
 For Euclidean flakes, while boundary effects are subleading in $N$ and thus technically vanish for $N\to \infty$, spurious boundary effects can be visible in the DOS if $N$ is not large enough.
 For instance, for $\{6,3\}$ flakes, boundary modes contribute a significant weight at $E=0$.
+Furthermore, for hyperbolic $\{p,3\}$ lattices, while the second moment of the DOS for the infinite lattice agrees with the constant coordination number 3, one obtains a smaller value for $\{p,3\}$-flakes of any finite size, because the average coordination number of sites is between 2 and 3.
+This behavior persists for the higher moments, and thus the full DOS, explaining the deviations between bulk- and flake-DOS for hyperbolic lattices.

 To eliminate the contribution of boundary modes for finite-size flakes, the local or bulk DOS has proven useful~\cite{chen2023hyperbolic}.
 It is defined as